Earshot: Reunion and Aftermath (2014–2019)

 On May 7, 2014, Earshot released a new single, "Now That It's Over," from their five-song "Mini-LP" entitled Aftermath via iTunes, Amazon, as well as their official website.
 The second single, "Let Me," was released on June 24, 2014.
 The third single, "Remember," was released on September 8, 2014.
 Aftermath was released on April 16, 2015.

 Been a Long Time, You + I (2020–2022)

 On May 14, 2020, Earshot released a cover of "Uninvited" by Alanis Morissette through all major digital platforms.
 It is still unclear if the band will release a new LP or EP.

 On January 1, 2021, Earshot released "Been a Long Time" through all major digital platforms.
 On February 14, 2022, the band released "You + I" through all major digital platforms.

 Humaning (2025)

-On October 10, 2025, Earshot released their fourth full-length album Humaning.
+On October 10, 2025, Earshot released their fourth album Humaning.
 Initially released on digital platforms, a physical release is scheduled for 2026 through the band's independent label Earshot Entertainment Inc.